 The following article provides an outline for Baseband vs Broadband.
 The baseband is a type of signal which has a frequency range near to zero.
-The baseband signals are used for transmitting the signals in telecommunication world without using the modulation that means no alteration in frequency of signal.
-The bandwidth of baseband signal is near to zero.
-The other name of baseband is low-pass transmission.
-The broadband is another type of signal that has width bandwidth used for transmitting multiple signals at same time and can be used for transmitting different traffic types.
-The broadband use fiber optical, twisted pair as transmission medium for transmitting the signals.
+The baseband signals are used for transmitting the signals in the telecommunication world without using the modulation that means no alteration in the frequency of a signal.
+The bandwidth of the baseband signal is near to zero.
+The other name of baseband is the low-pass transmission.
+Broadband is another type of signal with width bandwidth used for transmitting multiple signals simultaneously and can be used to transmit different traffic types.
+The broadband use fiber optical, twisted pair as the transmission medium for transmitting the signals.

 Head to Head Comparison Between Baseband vs Broadband (Infographics)

 Below are the top 8 differences between Baseband and Broadband: